-Configure the database server to read ahead (Administrator's Guide)
+Read-ahead operations (Administrator's Guide)

 Nonsequential access costs

 The disk-access time is much higher when a disk device reads table pages nonsequentially than when it reads that same table sequentially.

 Whenever a table is read in random order, additional disk accesses are required to read the rows in the required order.
 Disk costs are higher when the rows of a table are read in a sequence unrelated to physical order on disk.
 Because the pages are not read sequentially from the disk, both seek and rotational delays occur before each page can be read.